-N.B. there are NO significant changes to way we can use shared spaces and facilities from the 8th March 2021.
-Please, continue to follow guidance and be respectful of those around you.See also: how to manage the study spaces and what to do if you can’t book one.
+Please, continue to follow guidance and be respectful of those around you, especially remembering to wear your face covering whenever you are in a shared indoor space or corridor.See also: how to manage the study spaces and what to do if you can’t book one.

 If there are reports of households mixing within a space/zone, College will be required to close the space.

-- Badger, Deer, and Fox Pavilions in the Orchard – max. person or 1 household.
+- Badger, Deer, and Fox Pavilions in the Orchard – max.
+6 people or 1 household.